khalid999devs/Numerical_Project_Team_Smashers/Interpolation/Newtons_Backward/README.md

 **Advantages:**

-- Excellent accuracy for points near end of data with systematic organized approach
+- Excellent accuracy for points near end of data
-- Easy to implement for equally spaced data and widely used in numerical analysis
+- Easy to implement for equally spaced data

 **Disadvantages:**